PapenfussLab/gridss/Readme.md

 configuration file that is used instead of the standard command-line arguments.

 When supplying a custom configuration, gridss will use the overriding settings for all properties specified and fall back to the default for all properties that have not been overridden.
-Packaged within the gridss jar is resources/gridss.properties (src/main/resource/gridss.properties in the gridss source code) which contains a detailed listing of all configurable gridss settings.
+Details on the meaning of each parameter can be found in the javadoc documentation of the au.edu.wehi.idsv.configuration classes.

 # Output